SergiusTheBest/plog/README.md

 Logger<instance>* get<instance>();
 ```

 All logging macros have their special versions that accept an instance parameter.
-These kind of macros have underscore at the end:
+These kind of macros have an underscore at the end:

 ```cpp
 LOGD_(instance) << "debug";